 2023 grants competition

-For the 2019 research grants competition, the Research Committee is particularly interested in receiving proposals that focus on the following specific topics:
+For the 2023 research grants competition, the Research Committee was particularly interested in receiving proposals that focused on:

-Other topics falling within these general areas of research will also be considered:
+Other topics falling within these general areas of research were also considered:

 - Disability management and rehabilitation—Reducing the impact of workplace injury and disease.

-- Return to work—Reducing barriers to employability; integrating best practices to promote safe, effective, appropriate and sustainable return to work.
+- Return to work—Reducing barriers to employability; integrating best practices to promote safe, effective, appropriate and sustainable return to work or re-employment.

 - Medical/rehabilitative interventions—Evaluating the efficacy of medical or rehabilitative interventions with a focus on treating occupational disease or injury.